stolostron/rhacm-docs/cert_manager/cert_mgmt_ingress.md

 1. Retrieve the certificate backup file that you created when you replaced the management ingress:

    1. Edit the management ingress deployment.
-Get the name of the deployment by running the following command:
+Replace the string `multicloud-ca-cert` with `ingress-ca-cert`.
+Get the name of the deployment.
+Run the following commands:

       ```
       oc get deployment -n open-cluster-management

+      oc edit deployment management-ingress -n open-cluster-management
       ```

-   2.Open and edit the management ingress deployment.
+   2. Open and edit the management ingress deployment.
 Replace the `byo-ingress-tls-secret` string  with the correct secret name similar to `management-ingress-b6417-tls-secret`.
 Run the following command:

          ```
          oc edit deployment management-ingress -n open-cluster-management